generalui/github-workflow-accelerators/.github/actions/test-python/README.md

 - Ensure that the Python version specified is compatible with your project.
 - If using `tox`, ensure the version specified is compatible with your project.
+- The action is opinionated and expects the test dependencies to be in a `requirements-dev.txt` or `requirement-test.txt` file.
 - The action is customizable to skip tests or coverage uploading by adjusting the `should-run-tests` and `upload-coverage` inputs respectively.
 - Coverage reports are retained as artifacts for historical comparison and analysis.